kestra-io/docs/blogs/2022-02-01-leroy-merlin-usage-kestra.md

 :::

 ## Kestra to the Rescue
 In a meantime, Ludovic has started working on Kestra and decided to show his work to Leroy Merlin, who showed a lot of interest and decided to test the solution for a few months.
-Since some features were missing at this point, they also decided to contribute on the open source project and some plug-ins.
+Since some features were missing at this point, they also decided to contribute on the open source project and some plugins.

-### Simplifying the Adoption Process with Custom Plug-ins
+### Simplifying the Adoption Process with Custom Plugins

-They also moved with great speed to develop a Kestra plug-in to help simplify the ingestion process called `DataPlatformIngest`.
+They also moved with great speed to develop a Kestra plugin to help simplify the ingestion process called `DataPlatformIngest`.
 Removing the burden of loading data, the plugins:
 - cold archive the incoming data to Google Cloud Storage Bucket
 - validate the data technically with an Avro schema; they don't want bad incoming data and want to be sure that the dat is at least typed (integer, date, etc.)
 - versioning the data (if the schema is breaking change)
 - append technical column (loaded data, execution ID) in order to have a full lineage on the data warehouse
 - load the data in a temporary table
 - apply some quality with rejection on records based on business rules (upper/lower bound, validate key with referential, deduplication, etc.)
-- load the data in ODS (Operational Data Store)—that is the image of the data from incoming system
+- load the data in ODS (Operational Data Store) — that is the image of the data from incoming system

 The transfer of the data is in https directly to Kestra API in order to free any dependencies.
 The operational system used most frequently is a simple `curl` [command](https://kestra.io/docs/developer-guide/inputs/#send-inputs-programmatically) in order to trigger ingestion or develop a simple http client reaching Kestra API.